 Once to the campground, we unpacked & ate, followed by a much deserved nap.
-Friday was our full day in the canyon and we started our day hike to Moonie & Beaver Falls bright & early at 6:30 am.
+Friday was our full day in the canyon and we started our day hike to Moonie & Beaver Falls bright and early at 6:30 am.
 The only way to get there is down the side of a huge cliff, step by step over wet rocks, old wooden ladders and rusty chains to hang onto, all while the mist of the waterfall washes over you.
-I’m not going to lie, it was a bit terrifying…
+I’m not going to lie, it was a bit terrifying.

 We hiked the three miles to Moonie & Beaver falls, wading through the Havasu Creek and stopping many times to marvel at the beauty and rain-forest like quality of the terrain.

 Saturday was our day to hike out.
 The last thing our tired, sore selves wanted to do was hike 10 more miles with 40 pounds on our backs, but we did it!
-I’m so very proud of our crew and the determination we all had to conquer the canyon!
-The sheer beauty is simply too much to explain, so I’ll share what I do best, photos!
+I’m so proud of our crew and the determination we all had to conquer the canyon!
+The sheer beauty is too much to explain, so I’ll share what I do best, a film & photos!